omuzalevska/animals_reserve/README.md

 # Wildlife Reserve Management API

 ## Project Description:
 This project involves the creation of an API for the management and maintenance of a wildlife reserve.
 The API allows administrators to manage information about the animals in the reserve, with authentication and authorization features.
-The system supports both Basic Auth.
+The system supports Basic Auth.

 ### Public API Requests:
 Get a list of all animals in the reserve with pagination (maximum 20 animals).